MetaFam/TheGame/docs/Guilding/building-successful-teams.md

 ### Warning

 Be careful about who you let in, and don't show tolerance for bad apples.
-The three most common negative archetypes are: the jerk, the slacker and the downer; able to consistently reduce performance by 30-40%.
+The three most common negative archetypes are: the jerk, the slacker, and the downer; able to consistently reduce performance by 30-40%.
 You lower their effectiveness by reacting with warmth, deflecting their negativity & drawing people out by asking questions.

 ### Good luck!